Make your savings last

 The cost of health care in America is rising astronomically.
 Combined with longer lives and less insurance coverage, this presents a potentially huge expense for retirees.
 What can you do?

 A good approach is to factor health care costs into your retirement expenses.
-A 65-year-old couple, both with median drug expenses, would need $255,000 in 2013 to have a 90 percent chance of having enough money to cover health care expenses (excluding long-term care) in retirement.1
+The average couple age 65 with median prescription drug expenses needs to save $259,000 to have a 90% chance of having enough for health care expenses in retirement, according to the Employee Benefit Research Institute.2

 By accounting for these expenses in your retirement plan, understanding your options for Medicare or other health care solutions, and/or securing long-term care insurance, you may be able to avoid tapping your other savings.